 Things You Should Consider Before Signing Up

-While your own outpatient treatments could be covered by Medicaid, treatment for injuries sustained by the other driver in the accident would be your responsibility, as would property damage costs.
+While your own outpatient treatments could be covered by Medicaid, medical bills for injuries sustained by the other driver in the accident would be your responsibility, as would property damage costs.
 And your car could end up totaled, and you’d never see a cent from the insurance company.

 If you have a clean driving record, you might find that you can secure a low premium on a standard policy.
-You could save hundreds of dollars annually just by comparing personalized quotes from different insurance providers.
+You could save hundreds of dollars annually just by comparing personalized auto insurance quotes from different insurance providers in your area.

-With Insurify, you can get customized cheap car insurance quotes from up to 20 providers in as little as two minutes.
+Insurify acts like a virtual insurance agency, allowing you to get customized cheap car insurance quotes from dozens of insurance companies like Nationwide and Liberty Mutual in as little as two minutes.
 It’s absolutely the easiest way to save a huge chunk of change on your annual premium.